TShadwell/DOM-Tree/README.md

-A modification of @hakim's wonderful DOM christmas tree to include the days until christmas as a someple demonstration of forking and commiting.
+A modification of @hakim's wonderful DOM christmas tree to include the days until christmas as a simple demonstration of forking and commiting.

 # License